 Customer Use Cases

 Motorola Solutions is a leading global provider of mission-critical communication infrastructure, devices, accessories, software and services.
-Their products are used by government, public safety and commercial customers to improve public safety while increasing effectiveness of their mobile workforce operations.

 "Amazon Rekognition's new video analytic features are impressive.
 They can, for example, help with search of historical and real time video for persons-of-interest, providing efficiencies and awareness by automating this typically human task."